CiscoTestAutomation/pyats/docs/manifest/introduction.rst

 script arguments and profile which includes the test topology and related parameters.

 A script can be executed via the manifest using the `pyats run manifest` command.
-Manifest files typically use the file extension ``.tem`` which stands for Test Execution Manifest.
+Manifest files use the file extension ``.tem`` which stands for Test Execution Manifest.

 Command line execution examples: